 This blog is about the 'Ask me anything: Mendix Native Mobile' video, presented by Jan de Vries, David Brault and Danny Roest, Mendix.
-You can watch the video here.

 At Mendix World in 2019, it was announced that Mendix is going native.
 Mobile apps which up to that point, had been developed exclusively with Apache Cordova (Phonegap) can now be developed with React Native.